drawwithcode/2022-group-project-group03/README.md

 ### How it works

-The goal is to create a platform through which our faces and words are analyzed to create a visual map of how our emotions appear in front of a webcam and how we are categorized by the technology - often in a rough way.
+The goal is to create a platform through which our faces and words are analyzed to create an emotion visual map of how our expressions appear in front of a webcam and how our words are read by the machine.

+It doesn’t matter if the result is true or false, our categorization and catalogation is reality: it’s what happens everyday when we face technology.

 In order to do this, the user must capture a photo of himself thought the webcam.
 We use **FaceAPI** to detect different emotions by the individuation of different features of the face.
 We use **ml5.sentiment** to detect whether the sentiment of the answer is positive or negative with a value between 0 (“negative”) and 1 (“positive”).